census-instrumentation/opencensus-website/content/guides/integrations/sql/java_sql.md

             Class.forName("com.mysql.cj.jdbc.Driver").newInstance();

             java.sql.Connection originalConn = java.sql.DriverManager.getConnection("jdbc:mysql://localhost/repro?user=root&useSSL=false&serverTimezone=UTC");
+            /*
+             Optionally enable annotation of spans with the accompanying SQL statements. java.sql.Connection conn = new Connection(originalConn,
+                                        // And passing this option to allow the spans
+                                        // to be annotated with the SQL queries.
+                                        // Please note that this could be a security concern
+                                        // since it could reveal personally identifying information.
+                                        Observability.OPTION_ANNOTATE_TRACES_WITH_SQL);
+             */

             // Then create/wrap it with the instrumented Connection from "io.opencensus.integration.ocjdbc". java.sql.Connection conn = new Connection(originalConn);
             doWork(conn);